← Back to blog

 • Dependency vulnerabilitiesbundler-audit (RubySec database).

-• Licenseslicense_finder (e.g., block GPL in a commercial app).
+• Licenseslicense_finder (e.g., block GPL in commercial apps).

-• OSV database — Google OSV Scanner (works well in mixed repos).
+• Multi-ecosystem scan — Google OSV Scanner (great for polyglot repos).

 1# Install tools locally (example)